Developer's Code of Conduct

 - All achievement sets are open for improvement.

-tl;dr - Developers must do the following to keep in good standinglink
+Developers must do the following to keep in good standing:link

-- When planning to work on a new game reserve it by announcing your plan to work on it on a new post.
+- When planning to work on a new game, reserve it by announcing your plan to work on it in a new post specific for that purpose.

-- Only announce new plans when you are free of tickets.
+- Only announce new plans when you are free of unaddressed tickets.

 - Keep your work free from unwelcome concepts.

 - Use protective code, preventing potential cheating and exploits.

-- Leave accurate code notes for each achievement condition you've used.
+- Leave accurate code notes for each achievement condition you use.